 If the IP address/MAC address assignment could not be determined, ARP requests are not routed to the WLAN with the operating mode set to "Strict".
 This means, for example, that no connection can be initiated from the LAN to WLAN clients with fixed IP addresses (no DHCP).
 In this case, this feature should not be employed.

-Off

-ARP handling disabled.
+Off ARP handling disabled.
 ARP requests are always routed to the WLAN.

-ARP handling enabled.
-ARP requests are only forwarded to the WLAN if the IP address/MAC address assignment could not be determined.
+On ARP handling enabled.
+If the access point could not determine a mapping between IP address and MAC address, ARP requests are forwarded to the WLAN.
+Strict ARP handling enabled.
+If the access point could not determine a mapping between IP address and MAC address, ARP requests are not forwarded to the WLAN.
+WDS-Link Here you choose to broadcast specific SSIDs over WDS links.
+Also see Connections on page 58.